Temporary Protection & International Protection

 Temporary Protection

 Beneficiaries of Temporary Protection (BOTPs) are entitled to reside in Ireland for as long as the Temporary Protection Directive applies.
-It has presently been extended to March 2027, and Ireland has opted into this.
+It is due to expire in March 2027 but may be extended.

 International Protection

-Throughout the international protection process, applicants are granted a right to reside for the purposes of their engagement with the international protection process.
-This right is removed if the applicant is refused international protection.
+Those applicants whose applications are processed through the standard procedure and accelerated procedure are granted a right to reside for the purposes of their engagement with the international protection process.
+This right is revoked if the applicant is refused international protection.

-Those granted international protection or Permission to Remain have a right to reside and will receive a ‘stamp 4’ residence permit which is renewable upon expiry.
+Those granted international protection have a right to reside and will receive a ‘stamp 4’ residence permit which is renewable upon expiry.

 Employment